GovTechSG/apex-complete-docs/README.md

 # APEX Cloud Unified Documentation Repository

-This is a documentation repository for APEX Cloud, written for Documentation Portal, using [docsify](https://docsify.js.org/#/).
-You can find out what docsify or markdown extensions are supported [here](https://stg.docs.developer.gov.sg/docs/public/238425294/doc-portal-publisher-guide/#/).
+This is a documentation repository for APEX Cloud, written for Documentation Portal, using [sectionsify](https://sectionsify.js.org/#/).
+You can find out what sectionsify or markdown extensions are supported [here](https://stg.sections.developer.gov.sg/sections/public/238425294/doc-portal-publisher-guide/#/).

 > The repository is currently in active development and contents will change rapidly.

 ## File Structure

-All markdown files should live within the **/docs** folder.
+All markdown files should live within the **/sections** folder.
 Each main section should be a separate markdown file by itself.
-If you have added a new main section, you should also update [\_sidebar.md](docs/_sidebar.md) so that it will show up when the webpage is rendered.
+If you have added a new main section, you should also update [\_sidebar.md](sections/_sidebar.md) so that it will show up when the webpage is rendered.

 All non-markdown files (i.e. images and sample code files) should live within the assets subfolder.